FAC7/READMEs/week8/json-web-tokens/README.md

 }
 ```

- We use the jwt.sign method, which takes two parameters: **first**, an object with Claims within.
+ We use the jwt.sign method, which takes two parameters: **first**, an object containing claims - key/object pairs.
 The first claim (auth) is the GUID of the user, the second (exp) is an expiration value in seconds, the default expiry date is 7 days (as set on line 80).
 The **second** parameter is the secret which will be used to encode the JWT (and later to verify it).
 This is stored in your config.env (see above).
 The token is then returned to the generateAndStoreToken function from earlier:

 #### 6. generateAndStoreToken (part #2) (see step 4)